 Have you ever wondered why your veterinarian has you giving your Great Dane heartworm medicine every month?
-Well it’s for a good reason!
+Well, it’s for a good reason!
 Sadly, heartworms are both one of the most serious and preventable diseases affecting our canine friends.

 While watching your pup frolic in the outdoors may make your heart fill with joy, it’s also potentially exposing them to mosquitoes.
-Itchy bites aside, mosquitoes can also trasmit the larvae responsible for heartworms.
+Itchy bites aside, mosquitoes can also transmit the larvae responsible for heartworms.

-Heartworm disease is one of the most well-known diseases that not only affects dogs, but other pets as well.
+Heartworm disease is one of the most well-known diseases that not only affects dogs but other pets as well.
 It is estimated by the American Heartworm Society that over one million dogs in the US are affected.

 It is easy to prevent, but once infected, it can be very difficult to get rid of and can even be fatal.